 Will; or acknowledges his signature, in the presence of the Testator (but not

 normally in the presence of any other witnesses),

 In the event these formalities are not complied with the

 will reverts to intestacy and the will is invalid.

 Who Can Prepare a Will?

 Anyone can prepare a will.
-Nevertheless suspicion will be raised if the
+Nevertheless, suspicion

-There is no rule that prohibits one of the above preparing the will but suspicions will
+no rule that prohibits one of the above preparing the will but suspicions will

 The common law standard was laid down in Banks v Goodfellow